gsp-eeg/EEGrasp/README.md

 pip install --extra-index-url https://test.pypi.org/simple/ EEGraSP==0.0.2
 ```

 Which will download the package from the testpypi repository (https://test.pypi.org/project/EEGraSP/).
-Also, since a lot of the used functions come from the PyGSP it is important to install from the PyGSP github repository to avoid version issues.
+Also, since a lot of the used functions come from the PyGSP it is important to install
+from the PyGSP github repository to avoid version issues.

+## Installation from source (Developers and Contribuitors)

+You may want to contribute to the project or build functions on top of what we've built here.
+This installation will always be the most updated version but could also contain some errors or bugs.
+To install from the repository first you'll have to install the Pygsp fork that we have modified, follow the steps below:

+1. Clone the Pygsp fork we've made into a local directory with git: ```git clone https://gitlab.com/gsp8332409/pygsp.git```
+2. Change the current directory to the directory of the downloaded repository. ```cd pygsp```
+3. Install the cloned repository in your prefered Python enviorment through pip.
+Use: ```pip install -e .```.
+If you want the static version of this installation, and are not planning on making changes to the pygsp toolbox, you can drop the "-e" option.

+**Now you are ready to install EEGraSP**.
+Follow the same steps but with the EEGRaSP repository (SUGGESTION: don't clone the repository inside the pygsp repository):

+1. Clone the EEGraSP repository into a local directory with git: ```git clone https://gitlab.com/gsp8332409/eegrasp.git```
+2. Change the current directory to the directory of the downloaded repository. ```cd eegrasp```
+3. Install the cloned repository in your prefered Python enviorment through git.
+Use: ```pip install -e .```.

+Now you are ready to contribute!

 ## Usage